top of page

 Warning: Louise Hay's mantra may have the power to calm the most hectic of minds.

-Remind yourself that a trigger is a temporary response to ingrained beliefs and past experiences.
-Choose to get curious about how you can "choose to come back home to Self" and remind your Self that YOU ARE YOU & YOU ARE SAFE.
+Remind yourself that a trigger is only a temporary response to beliefs and experiences.
+Choose to get curious about your triggers as you get curious about all of you and choose to come back into alignment with your true Self.
+Remind your Self of the distinction between Self and others in triggering situations; YOU ARE YOU & YOU ARE SAFE.